-When you visit Koloa, you’ll get to see the incredible views of the, over a hundred year old, Waita Reservoir (also referred to as Hauiki Reservoir, Marsh Reservoir or Kōloa Reservoir) and the Old Koloa Sugarmill!
+When you visit Koloa, you’ll get to see the incredible views of the hundred-year-old Waita Reservoir (also referred to as Hauiki Reservoir, Marsh Reservoir, or Kōloa Reservoir) and the Old Koloa Sugarmill!

-It was Expanded in 1931 to include 525 acres and it holds 23 billion gallons of water.
-The reservoir is still irrigating water to farms all over the island, today.
-Agriculture is very much still alive on Kauai, with the help from the Waita Reservoir.
+It was Expanded in 1931 to include 525 acres, and it holds 23 billion gallons of water.
+The reservoir is still irrigating water to farms all over the island today.
+Agriculture is very much still alive on Kauai, with the help of the Waita Reservoir.

 The Waita reservoir is fed from the Waiohai-Kauai Aqueduct system and is home to a host of wildlife such as Muscovy ducks (Koloa), Hawaiian Coots (Alae ke’oke’o), Hawaiian Gallinule (‘Alae ‘Ula), Stilts (Ae’o), Pheasant (Kalij), Hawaiian boar (Pua’a), chickens (Moa or Jungle Fowl).